mgcaret/rom4x/README.md

 ## Operation

 Power on your //c.
-Everything should look and work just like it did before.
-If not, revisit your installation.
+Everything should look and work *almost* like it did before.
+If there is a bootable device somewhere, the machine will boot it.
+If there is not (and this is one of the noticable changes), you will get dropped to BASIC without the need to press ctrl+reset.
+If things don't go well, revisit your installation.

-Format the card RAM disk with something like Copy II Plus.
+If you don't have an initialized RAM disk, format the card RAM disk with something like Copy II Plus.
 Put ProDOS and BASIC.SYSTEM on it.
-Power off the machine, and power it on after, say, 15 minutes.
+Power off the machine, and power it on after a few minutes.
 You should boot off of the RAM disk.
 You might notice an "R" flash on the screen for an instant before ProDOS loads.

 Now, press Control+Closed-Apple+Reset, holding down Closed-Apple after releasing reset.
 You should see the following menu appear: